akirbaes/Pixel-Font/README.md

 >![Font of my handwriting](fonts/my_handwriting_black.png)

 This font is based on my handwriting.
 It was scanned and cut up in pieces.
-The software can generate accents automatically.

 >![Showing off the accents capabilities](images/readme/accents_showoff.png)

+The software can mash together accents automatically if you provide the top part and the bottom part (including a dotless ı).